varnish/Varnish-Book/varnish_book.rst

    #.
 Restart Apache: ``service apache2 restart``.

    ..
 Install Varnish
    ..
-TODO for the author: Update this instructions to install Varnish Plus once packabes are available for Ubuntu.
+TODO for the author: Update this instructions to install Varnish Plus once packages are available for Ubuntu.

    Varnish is distributed in Ubuntu package repositories, but the Varnish version in those repositories might be out of date.
    We generally recommend you to use the packages provided by varnish-cache.org.